Documentation

 • Use Optimize for parameter searches, not editor scripts: brute force is exhaustive, genetic is for larger spaces.

-• Inputs are backtest‑only: when you click Run, params is not populated.
-Guard with defaults if you want the same file to be runnable both ways:
+• Plain Run does not populate params: when you click Run, params is not filled.
+Use hasattr defaults (with a literal params.NAME token) if you want the same file to work for both Run and Test: